tc39/proposal-compartments/0-module-and-module-source.md

 ## Design Variables

+### The name of module instances

+`Module` instance and `ModuleInstance` instance are both contenders for the name of module instances.
+We are tentatively entertaining `Module` because it feels likely that we arrive in a world where `(module {}) instanceof Module`.
+The naming calculus would shift significantly if module blocks are reified as module source instead of module instance.

+We will no doubt arrive in a state of confusion with anything named "module" without qualification.
+For example, `WebAssembly.Module` more closely resembles a module source than a module instance.
+That would suggest module source should also be `Module`, and consequently `ModuleInstance`.

+### Form of the kicker method

 A functionally equivalent proposal would add an `import` method to the `Module` prototype to get a promise for the module's exports namespace instead of overloading dynamic `import`.